-Two commenters supported the proposal.53 One commenter objected to the proposed liquidity disclosure stating that prospectus disclosure typically includes a warning that the liquidity event or liquidation may be delayed due to market conditions and other factors.54 In this commenter's view, the liquidity disclosure provision would unfairly characterize all situations in which a liquidity event was delayed as a "failure" or "inappropriate."
-This commenter also stated that the recordkeeping burdens of the proposal and the unwarranted negative implications of such disclosure would outweigh the benefit.
-The commenter suggested that if a liquidity disclosure requirement were to be imposed, it should be done by an SEC rule rather than an NASD rule.
-Alternatively, if adopted by NASD, it should only apply to Investment Programs with fixed dates.55
+One commenter objected to the proposed liquidity disclosure stating that prospectus disclosure typically includes a warning that the liquidity event or liquidation may be delayed due to market conditions and other factors.
+49 In this commenter's view, the liquidity disclosure provision would unfairly characterize all situations in which a liquidity event was delayed as a "failure" or "inappropriate."
+The commenter also therefore believed that the recordkeeping burdens of the proposal and the unwarranted negative implications of such disclosure outweighed the benefit.
+The commenter suggested that the proposed liquidity disclosure provision should be adopted by the Commission, rather than FINRA, or if adopted by FINRA, should be limited to apply to Investment Programs that have established fixed dates for the occurrence of a liquidity event or liquidation of the DPP or REIT.

-FINRA is not persuaded by the commenter's suggestion that additional disclosure regarding historical liquidity practices necessarily creates 'unwarranted negative implications.''
+FINRA is not persuaded by the commenter's suggestion that additional disclosure regarding historical liquidity practices necessarily creates "unwarranted negative implications."
 Rather, FINRA believes that the proposed disclosure requirement will help investors make informed investment decisions based on the facts about a sponsor's liquidity track record.
-FINRA recognizes that delays in liquidity events may be due to market conditions and other factors beyond the sponsor's control, and that, under certain circumstances, investors ultimately may benefit from delays in liquidity events.
+FINRA recognizes that delays in liquidity events may be due to market conditions and other factors beyond the sponsor's control, and that, under certain circumstances, investors ultimately may benefit from delays in liquidity.
 When these facts are relevant, they can be conveyed in addition to the facts regarding the sponsor's liquidity track record providing investors with a complete picture of liquidity issues.

-FINRA also notes that the proposal would not require a member to "characterize" a previous delay in liquidation.
+FINRA also notes that the proposal does not require a member to "characterize" a previous delay in liquidation.
 Rather, the proposed rule change would require members to inform investors whether the sponsor has previously disclosed a date or time period when prior programs may be liquidated, and whether the programs were in fact liquidated on or around that date or time period.

-Therefore, FINRA is re-proposing the amendment to Rule 2810(b)(3)(D) as in the Original Proposal.
+Therefore, FINRA has re-proposed the same amendment to Rule 2810(b)(3)(D) as in the Original Proposal.